data-forge/data-forge-js/README.md

 ## Reading CSV files

+If your CSV has a header with column names:

 	var fs = require('fs');
 	var inputCsvData = fs.readFileSync('some-csv-file.csv', 'utf8');
 	var dataFrame = dataForge.fromCSV(inputCsvData );

+If your CSV doesn't have a header:

+	var dataFrame = dataForge.fromCSV(inputCsvData, { columnNames: ["some", "explicit", "column", "names"] } );

 ## Writing CSV files